N.b. this document is partially based on the rules used at the Nordic Historical Fencing League and Swordfish.

 Disrespecting the referee and/or the judges, unsportsmanlike behaviour, dangerous behaviour are grounds for warnings, but not the only reasons for warnings.

 Each fighter or coach has the right to object to a ruling made by the ref and/or the judges by calling ”protest”.
-If such a call is made the time is stopped and the objecting party quickly explains to the ref how he or she interpreted the situation.
-After that the referee asks the other party to quickly explain what they thought happened.
-The referee can interrupt an explanation if it is too long, which might also make the protest overruled by default.
-The referee then gathers the judges, presents the views of the protesting party as well as the other, asks them if they agree or not and after that announce whether or not the ruling stands.
-The referee then announces the score.
-If the original ruling stands the fighter and his or her coach can no longer call protest for the duration of the current fight.
+If such a call is made the time is stopped and the objecting party explains to the ref how he or she interprets the situation.
+The ref then talks individually to each judge and after that announce whether or not the ruling stands.
+If the ruling stands the fighter and his or her coach can no longer call protest for the duration of the current fight.

 The spirit of the rule set